pawa04/BioInfo/BioInfo/README.txt

 View Available Routes: Explore the various API endpoints and routes.

 This streamlined process will help you quickly set up and navigate through the project.

+##structure
+The django project contains two applications:
+--api : were the serializer and the query logic is stored in the view.
+--query which contains the models and the view that displays the main template.

 ### Prerequisites